ehotinger/blog/content/blog/behavioral-interviews-framework-and-strategy.md

 # Behavioral Interviews: Framework and Strategy

-This post is the final framework and strategy for technical interviews.
-If you haven't already, be sure to check out my similar posts on [System Design Interviews](https://ehotinger.com/blog/system-design-interviews-framework-and-strategy/) and [Coding Interviews](https://ehotinger.com/blog/coding-interviews-framework-and-strategy/) too.

 ## 1. The Framework

 Use the Situation, Task, Action, Result framework.
 Also known as [STAR](https://en.wikipedia.org/wiki/Situation,_task,_action,_result).